Code of Conduct, Terms, Conditions, & Policies

 • Repeat offenders or known trolls (Moderators may choose to permanently ban the IP addresses of these individuals from the forum.)

-• If questions arise about a moderator’s decision on social media guidelines or policy enforcement, contact the Communications Team by emailing [email protected] and [email protected].
-If you would like to further discussion the decision or have policy-related questions, contact the Board of Directors by emailing [email protected].
+If questions arise about a moderator’s decision on social media guidelines or policy enforcement, contact the Communications Team by emailing [email protected].
+If you would like to further discuss the decision or have policy-related questions, contact the Board of Directors by emailing [email protected].

 “Turning Off” Comments

-• Moderators, Telemetry and IT may determine a standard operating procedure and timeframe for “turning off” comments on older posts to focus moderator efforts on contemporary conversations.
+Moderators and Telemetry may determine a standard operating procedure and timeframe for “turning off” comments on older posts to focus moderator efforts on contemporary conversations.

 Appeal/Reposting

-• All edits, post removals and user actions are at the sole discretion of our moderators and are subject to appeal only if you can establish to their satisfaction that the decision should be reversed.
-Otherwise, post-removal decisions are final.
+All edits, post removals and user actions are at the sole discretion of our moderators and are subject to appeal only if you can establish to their satisfaction that the decision should be reversed.
+Otherwise, removal decisions are final.

-• Board members are not forum moderators.
-Moderators are members of Ignition.
+Moderators are selected members of Ignition or above.
 Moderators will inform the Board of any policy-related issues arising out of social media communication and may consult with Board members regarding edits, post removals and user actions.
 Community members may discuss social media issues or appeals with the Apogaea Board of Directors.
 Board members will consult with moderators regarding such discussions.
+All Board members are not automatic forum moderators.

-• If your post or comment has been edited, removed or comments “turned off”, you may repost the same information or opinion if you have remedied the issue leading to the moderator’s decision.
-Whether you have satisfactorily remedied the issue is up to the sole discretion of the moderator.
+If your post or comment has been edited, removed or comments “turned off”, you may repost the same information or opinion if you have remedied the issue leading to the moderator’s decision.
+Whether you have satisfactorily remedied the issue is up to the sole discretion of the moderators.

 “Why can’t I express myself all over Apogaea’s social media?/What about Free Speech???”